Do you have any old t-shirts that you don’t wear anymore but don’t want to give away?

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 - 5-10 Old T-Shirt (5 shirts make a small bedside rug)

 - Sewing Machine (optional)

-Cut it: Select a few old t-shirts from your closet, a thrift store, or your Aunt Marcy’s NASCAR t-shirt collection.
+Cut it: Select a few old t-shirt from your closet, a thrift store, or your Aunt Marcy’s NASCAR t-shirt collection.
 I used 5.5 t-shirts to make a rug that is approximately 18″ in diameter, but if you have more time and patience than I do or if you want a bigger rug, you could use more shirts.
-Next step is to prepare the t-shirts by cutting them and turning them into yarn.
-I used a method that I found on YouTube but I took some photos of this step for here.
+The next step is to prepare the t-shirts by cutting them and turning them into yarn.
+I used a method that I found on YouTube but I took some photos of this step here.